loreanvictor/reactive-javascript/flattening.md

 <br>

-We could construct a similar construct for specifying _observable contexts_:
+We could use a similar construct for specifying _observable contexts_:
 ```
 @ => <Some Expression>
 ```